 From MBB to Sydney: A McKinsey Consultant's Journey to BC Strategy and Australia

-The decision to make the move from consulting
+The decision to move away from MBB

 At a certain point, I started to realise that I was looking for an environment that was a better cultural fit for me personally.
 MBB is an exceptional place to learn: it is fast-paced, high-performing and very demanding, and I gained a huge amount from that experience.
 But over time I became clearer on the kind of setting in which I do my best work.
 I was looking for something a bit more personal, a bit more flexible, and a bit less tied to the machinery of a very large institution.
-So, it was not really about moving away from quality or ambition; it was more about finding a model and a culture that felt more aligned with how I wanted to work and contribute over the longer term.

-How the role differs From MBB
+How the role differs from MBB

-What feels different is the level of agility and proximity.
-The teams are leaner with less overhead, decision making is faster, and there is generally more room to exercise judgment without as much institutional process around every step.
 I also feel much closer to clients.
 In some cases that means embedding more deeply into their teams, understanding their internal dynamics in greater detail, and sometimes even contributing to their internal processes rather than only delivering recommendations from the outside.
-There is also more freedom to shape your own path.
-Compared with a more structured MBB environment, that creates a different kind of responsibility: you have more autonomy, but also more accountability for defining where you can add value.

 Why Australia

 Australia appealed to me as a safe, well-functioning and high-lifestyle developed country, but it was also the sense of distance and novelty that drew me in.
 There was something exciting about moving somewhere so geographically far from where I had previously lived and worked.
 At the same time, everything I knew about Australia suggested that it offered a very attractive combination of professional opportunity and quality of life.
-So the move was partly rational and partly driven by curiosity.
-I wanted to experience a different part of the world and test myself in a new environment, while still being in a country with strong institutions and a very liveable lifestyle.

-Life in Australia vs expectations
+Life in Australia

-Overall, it has delivered on what I expected.
-Australia does offer the lifestyle quality, safety and general ease of living that attracted me in the first place.
-At the same time, living somewhere always reveals trade-offs that are harder to see from a distance.
 One thing I do miss at times is the density of culture-related experiences I associated with living in Russia, especially museums, theatres and exhibitions.
 That said, Australia has its own strengths, and cities like Melbourne help fill some of that gap.
-So my overall view is very positive, but with a more nuanced appreciation of what you gain and what you leave behind when you relocate internationally.
+Overall, the experience has been very positive.

 One of the most noticeable differences is how early people start their days and how naturally sport and outdoor activity are woven into everyday life.
 There is a much stronger culture of exercise, movement and general physical activity than in many parts of Europe, and I think that does contribute to how healthy people often seem.
-Another thing I have noticed is that people are generally willing to help and take pride in doing their jobs properly, even in roles that some societies might undervalue.
-That creates a pleasant everyday experience, because interactions often feel straightforward, constructive and low-friction.
-It gives daily life a kind of practical ease that you really notice once you have lived in a few different places.

-Advice for consultants considering a move
+Advice for MBB consultants considering a similar move

 I would say that there really are greener pastures outside the big firms, and MBB experience is genuinely valued in the market.
 But the most important thing is to be very clear on what you actually want from the move, whether that is more ownership, a different culture, a tighter team, or a different lifestyle.
-If you are clear on your priorities, the transition can be very rewarding; if you are not, it is easy to move into something that is different but not necessarily better for you.

 The Movemeon Group is actively working with BC Strategy on exciting consulting roles based in Australia.
+BC Strategy is also open to sponsoring visas for suitable overseas candidates.

-Click here to view and apply on Movemeon now!
 Interested in other opportunities with BC Strategy?
 Get in touch with us at info@movemeon.com and we'll see where we can help.

 Our latest articles